Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/README.md

 ### Installation

-1. In your terminal window, log into Azure and set the susbscription to the one that is whitelisted to use the load test service private preview:
+1. In your terminal window, log into Azure and set the susbscription to the one that is allowlisted to use the load test service private preview:

         az login
         az account set -s mySubscriptionName